 UNM's History Department Colloquium

 As per our works-in-progress convention at the Colloquium Series, the paper will be pre-circulated before the event to allow for a more sustained conversation.
-The paper will be available to read by November 20th, 2024 and you can access it by visiting the Colloquium Page on the History Department's website, here.
+You can access it by visiting the Colloquium Page on the History Department's website, here.

 Please call the History Department if you need the password or would like a copy emailed to you.